chaoxu0512/chaoxu0512.github.io/_posts/daily knowledgebase/2021-02-19-galvanometer-scanning-systems.md

 The angular orientation (position) of the mirror is optically encoded using an array of photocells and a light source, both of which are integrated into the interior of the galvanometer housing.
 Each mirror orientation corresponds to a unique ratio of signals from the photodiodes, which allows for the closed-loop operation of the galvo mirror system.

 The systems can be driven to scan their full mechanical range of ±12.5° at a frequency of 100 Hz when using a square wave control input voltage or at 250 Hz when using a sine wave.
 For a single small-angle step of 0.2°, it takes the mirror 300 μs to come to rest at the command position.
 The scan frequency range is DC to 1 kHz and the angular resolution is 0.0008° (15 μrad).

+**CMOS signal for external enabling of the driver board**

+CMOS gate circuits have input and output signal specifications that are quite different from TTL.
+For a CMOS gate operating at a power supply voltage of 5 volts, the acceptable input signal voltages range from 0 volts to 1.5 volts for a “**low**” logic state, and 3.5 volts to 5 volts for a “**high**” logic state

+(4) <u>How to control  the mechanical scan angle?</u>

+<u>Setting the Volts/Degree Scaling Factor.</u>

+<u>DAQ card or function generator.</u>